Our 10 proposals at COP29 to leverage cycling for climate protection

 5/ Develop cargo-bike logistics for "last mile" delivery (a recent study shows that 42% of utility van deliveries could be made with cargo-bikes)

-7/ Inform better: training in schools for better cycling; promote financial benefits (500€ vs 5000€ per year for a car!)
+7/ Train and inform : training in schools for better cycling; promote financial benefits (500€ vs 5000€ per year for a car!).

 8/ Develop the associated economic sector (services, manufacturing) via specific incentives/subsidies